Windows 10 Mobile Insider Preview Build 14977 Available for Download

 Following are the known issues with their workarounds in this new build:

-- You will be unable to install additional languages, keyboards, and speech packs on your phone for the next few weeks.
+- Avoid attempting to install new languages, keyboards, and speech packs on your phone.
+There is a chance these downloads may get stuck and not finish downloading.
 If you have existing languages, keyboards, and speech packs installed, they will carry over when you update to new builds.
-You just can't install any new ones.
-If you do a hard reset of your phone on these builds, you will also be unable to install additional languages, keyboards, and speech packs.
 You can use Windows Device Recovery Tool to go back to Windows Phone 8.1 or Windows 10 Mobile, install any languages, keyboards, and speech packs you need and then update to the latest build in the Fast ring as a workaround.

 List of Supported Mobile Phones